01binary/zeroweb/src/articles/kalman-filter.md

 ![moving average filter](./images/kalman-avg.png)

-Filtered data has been shifted down the time axis proportionately to the smoothing amount, introducing *delay*:
+Filtered data has been shifted on the time axis proportionately to the smoothing amount, introducing *delay*:

 + In the case of DC motor control for robotics, a simple average filter would cause the [PID](https://www.ni.com/en/shop/labview/pid-theory-explained.html) algorithm to oscillate, as it would see this delay as a signal that it's not working hard enough, and over-compensate.
 + In the case of a moving vehicle, a simple average would cause the estimated position to lag too far behind, causing the navigation system to suggest changes to the route too late for the driver to respond.